SUMMER EXHIBITIONS

 EMMA GREEN

-The 'Cherry' Ingram Blossom Residency
+A Suffolk Sakura : The 'Cherry' Ingram Blossom Residency

-Emma Green's Blossom Residency follows the flowering season of over forty cherry trees that grow at White House Farm in the beautiful Upper Alde Valley and Vale of Great Glemham.
-Her latest paintings from the 2023 Sakura focus on Matsumae varieties of cherry created by Mr Masatoshi Asari from Hokkaido.
+Emma Green's Blossom Residency follows the flowering season of over forty cherry trees that grow at White House Farm and in the adjoining Vale of Great Glemham.
+Her paintings from the 2023 Sakura season focused on Matsumae varieties created by Mr Masatoshi Asari from Hokkaido in Japan as well as other varieties created or revived by Collingwood Ingram.
+Recent subjects include the following Prunus varieties : Taihaku, Hokusai, Kursar, Korean Hill Cherry, Okame, Collingwood Ingram, Kanzan, Fragrant Cloud, Chocolate Ice / Matsumae-Fuki, Taoyame, Amanogawa and Fugenzo.

 HARRY BECKER